This is the multi-page printable view of this section. Click here to print.

 Multi-tenancy in Dolittle

 In Dolittle, every tenant in a Microservice is identified by a GUID.
-Each tenant has their own Event Store, managed by the Runtime.
+Each tenant has their own Event Store, and Read Cache managed by the Runtime.
 These event stores are defined in the Runtime configuration files.
 The tenants all share the same Runtime, which is why you need to specify the tenant which to connect to when using the SDKs.

 7 - Event Horizon